 We offer a number of innovative and effective platforms to provide these services including Child Rights Clubs (for girls and boys ages 10-14), Youth Economic Strengthening Clubs (for girls and boys ages 15-24), Girls Empowerment Clubs (for adolescent girls and young women ages 15-24), Male Peer Groups (for adolescent boys and young men ages 15-24), and voluntary savings and loan associations (VSLA) groups that target caregivers.

-As a community partner of the Determined, Resilient, Empowered, AIDS-Free, Mentored, and Safe (DREAMS) Initiative, we are implementing key interventions to reach 27,000 adolescent girls and young women in six districts in three provinces (Gaza, Sofala, and Zambezia).
+As a community partner of the Determined, Resilient, Empowered, AIDS-Free, Mentored, and Safe (DREAMS) Initiative, we are implementing key interventions to reach 27,000 adolescent girls and young women in six districts in three provinces (Gaza, Sofala, and Zambezia) in Mozambique.
 FCC layers HIV prevention, social asset building, and demand creation for services onto existing interventions.
 We have set up an innovative Mobile One-Stop Service Delivery program to reach people in their communities, which provides health services including HIV counseling and testing, nutrition services, and gender-based violence services–as well as referrals to the case management system.